Local Land Charges search

 Advice on buying and selling houses

-For more information, please refer to the latest guidance from the Ministry of Housing, Communities and Local Government.
+For more information, please refer to the latest guidance from GOV.UK below.
 This provides a helpful overview of the process and the important steps you go through when buying or selling a property.